mattpolzin/nix-idris2-packages/README.md

 ## What is it?
 This is a Nix wrapper around the Idris2 Pack package database.
-What that means is that it makes it easy to use the package's found in that database within a Nix derivation that builds your own Idris2 package.
+What that means is that it makes it easy to use the packages found in that database within a Nix derivation that builds your own Idris2 package.
 This project doesn't facilitate using Pack itself, it provides packages wrapped in `buildIdris` Nix derivations that can be used in your own `buildIdris` call by passing them as